starandtina/starandtina.github.io/_posts/2014-11-27-portal-frontend-framework-quick-start.md

 After local dev environments starts, then navigate to [About](http://localhost:5601/descriptors/about).

-# Define Complex Component
+# Define A Complex Component

-From simple component Step 1 to 3 got an basic static page by component, but as for the product mode , we always need to get the data from backend , and to generate the dynamic page.
+From simple component Step 1 to 3 got an basic static page by component, but as for the production environment, we always need to get the data from backend in order to generate the dynamic page.

-In the agile development , the backend and front developer always need coding at same time, so if there is an mock server to emulate the data, it will be more efficiently.
+In the agile development, the backend and front developer always need coding at same time, so if there is an mock server to emulate the data, it will be more efficiently.

-Currently we use the `/test/mock/db.json` as the mock data, and the `/tasks/data_server_task.js` used to define the web server.
+Currently we use the `/test/mock/db.json` as the mock data, the `/tasks/data_server_task.js` used to define the web server.

-## Step 1 : Create Layout Descriptor ( as simple step1)
+## Step 1: Create Layout Descriptor

-## Step 2 : Create Component
+the same as the Step1 of previous one.

-The controller and html are changed to :
+## Step 2: Create Component

-`src/app/components/about/about.controller.js`
+Let's modify `src/app/components/about/about.controller.js`.

 {% highlight JavaScript %}
 define([